San Diego Auto Accident Lawyers

 First item of compensation in any personal injury case is recovery of medical billsthat you have incurred and may continue to incur.
 Generally, as long as the charges are reasonable and there is no over-billing or excessive treatment, you have a right to collect all of the charges billed by hospitals, doctors and other medical providers.
 The cost for services already rendered is more straightforward.

-Absent extraordinary circumstances, services already rendered will, for the most part, be deemed reasonably incurred, and you are entitled to be paid for 100% of the cost of the services provided to you.
 The cost for future care can be a complex issue.
 Your doctors will need to give their opinion, in the form of reports or testimony in court, that the future care is both necessary and related to the incident that forms the basis of your personal injury claim.

 Pain and Suffering Damages